 The potential psychological assistant must arrange for the Registration to be a Psychological Assistant Form to be completed by all relevant parties.
-The Form requires a LiveScan (fingerprint check), sections to be filled out and signed by the supervising psychologist, and a letter of confirmation from the School registrar that you have either achieved a master of arts in psychology, candidacy in the doctoral program, or a doctorate.
-The work to be accomplished may follow the form of work outline on the CAPIC Weekly
+The Form requires a LiveScan (fingerprint check), sections to be filled out and signed by the supervising psychologist, and a letter of confirmation from the School registrar that you have either achieved a Master of Arts (M.A.) of Master of Science (M.Sci.) in psychology, candidacy in the doctoral program, or a doctorate.
+The work to be accomplished may follow the form of work outline on the CAPIC Weekly Log Form.

-Log Form.
 The Registration packet must be delivered to the Board of Psychology.
 Subsequent to delivery, the Board notifies both psychologist supervisor and psychological assistant, typically at first by e-mail, of approval.